Speech on Constitution of India for Students

+The primary contribution of the national movement was its tangible political practice.
+The concepts of parliamentary democracy, republicanism, civil freedoms, social and economic fairness, which were among the fundamental ideas of the constitution, were popularised as a result of this.
 To preserve peace and justice, each nation has certain sets of rules for its people to obey.
 These rules describe that country, and together they form that nation's constitution.
-The rights to equality, the right to citizenship, the right to freedom of religion, cultural and educational rights, the right against exploitation, the right to constitutional redress are the basic rights of Indian people.
+The right to equality, the right to citizenship, the right to freedom of religion, cultural and educational rights, the right against exploitation, and the right to constitutional redress are the basic rights of Indian people.

 Long Speech on Constitution

 Today, I am here to deliver a speech on the constitution of India.
 Like any game with some rules of its own, each state has a constitution of its own.
 The Constitution lays down a set of rules to which the ordinary laws of the country must conform.
 It also includes a list of Fundamental Rights and Directive Principles.
 The process of the evolution of the constitution began many decades before 26 January, 1950, and has continued unabated since.
 Its roots may be traced back to the princely states' struggle for independence from Britain and efforts for responsible and constitutional administration.